csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 </center>
 <br>

-Similarly to the Markov process, the definition of a Markov sequence is determined by the probability distribution of one step prior.
-The formula for the Markov sequence $X(k)$ using the probability density function and an image of the Markov sequence is:
+Similar to the Markov process, the definition of a Markov sequence is determined by the probability distribution of the preceding step.
+The equation for the Markov sequence $X(k)$ using the probability density function and an image of the Markov sequence is:

 <center>